Zamiell/stardew-valley/Min-Max_Guide.md

 ### Route Overview

 - This route starts off by doing a ton of fishing.
-- We upgrades the pickaxe to gold as soon as possible.
+- We upgrade the pickaxe to gold as soon as possible.
 - Then we unlocking the [Skull Caverns](https://stardewvalleywiki.com/Skull_Cavern) as soon as possible.
 - One the Skull Caverns are opened, you craft and sell [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar) to make a lot of money.
   - Routes that involve fishing + Skull Caverns is leaps and bounds more profitable than the typical naive strategy of planting massive amounts of [Strawberries](https://stardewvalleywiki.com/Strawberry) or other crops.